This Day In Music: October 2

 October 2, 1940 ~ Patrick Linch, commonly known as folk singer, guitarist, banjoist, songwriter Patrick Sky, born in College Park, Georgia, USA ~ Emerged from New York's Greenwich Village folk scene.
 Best known for his 1973 album Songs That Made America Famous, a collection of politically radical, satirical songs.
 It also included the first recorded version of Kuang Prabang written by close friend Dave Van Ronk ~ Linch passed away in 2021

-October 2, 1938 ~ Singer, guitarist, songwriter Nick Gravenites, full name Nicholas George Gravenites, born in Chicago, Illinois, USA ~ Wrote Born In Chicago and co-wrote East-West with Michael Bloomfield, both recorded by the Paul Butterfield Blues Band.
-Formed Electric Flag, which also included Bloomfield.
+October 2, 1938 ~ Singer, guitarist Nick Gravenites, full name Nicholas George Gravenites, born in Chicago, Illinois, USA ~ Somewhat overlooked guitarist, known best for his role in 1960s white blues and psychedelia.
+Over half a dozen records to his name as a solo artist, noted most for My Labors released in 1969.
+Closely associated with Paul Butterfield, wrote Born In Chicago and co-wrote East-West with Michael Bloomfield, both recorded by the Paul Butterfield Blues Band.
+Formed the Electric Flag, which also included Bloomfield.
 Worked with Quicksilver Messenger Service.
-Worked with the Kozmic Blues Band, Janis Joplin's first band.
-Lead singer of Big Brother & the Holding Company after Joplin's departure.
-Has also worked with Brewer & Shipley, Otis Rush, the Usual Suspects, and others
+Worked with the Kozmic Blues Band, Janis Joplin's first band, and served as co-lead singer of Big Brother & the Holding Company after Joplin's departure.
+Gravenites has also worked with Brewer & Shipley, for whom he produced the 1970 Billboard Hot 100 No.10 hit One Toke Over The Line, as well as with Otis Rush, and the Usual Suspects ~ Gravenites passed away in 2024

 October 2, 1936 ~ Blues, R&B drummer Clifton James born in Chicago, Illinois, USA ~ Best known for backing Bo Diddley on his most pivotal recordings alongside maracas player Jerome Green and bassist Roosevelt Jackson.
 Diddley once commented James was the one who did the original Diddley beat.
 James has also worked with Memphis Slim, Elmore James, Muddy Waters, Howlin' Wolf, Koko Taylor, Buddy Guy, and the Chicago Blues All-Stars ~ James passed away in 2006